Rust-USB/usb-hal/README.md

 # usb-hal
-USB framework for microcontrollers in Rust (Under developing)
+USB framework for microcontrollers in Rust (Under development)